pharindoko/json-serverless/README.md

 ## Features

-- Easily setup routes and resources for the REST Api via json file. [(via json-server)](https://github.com/typicode/json-server)
+- Easily generate routes and resources for the Api via json file.
 - **New:** Added Swagger UI support
 - Deployment:
    - Deployed in AWS cloud within Minutes by a single command